ross-sec-audio/ross-sec-audio.github.io/_tabs/Music.md

 tags: [music production]
 ---

-In 2010, I completed my master's degree in Music Composition and Computer Music.
-Since then, I have been working in IT and InfoSec, but still love writing, producing and playing music.
-___

-## Some of my Music

 Below I've included links to some music I've produced using Ableton Live.

 - [Vermillion](#Vermillion) - DubStep Electronica